 Fig. 6.
-Bleed gas tube installation.
+Install bleed gas tubing.

-Change Insert Orifices (See Fig. 7)
+Change Insert Orifice (See Fig. 7)

-- 1. Disconnect pilot tubing from the pilot burner and remove insert orifice.
-Sometimes a light force is required to remove the orifice. - 2.
-Cut off old compression fitting. - NOTE: When replacing an orifice, cut off old compression fitting and replace with a new compression fitting.
-Never use old compression fitting as it may not provide a gastight seal.
-See Fig. 3. - 3.
-Square off end of pilot tubing and remove all burrs. - 4.
-Insert new compression nut over pilot tubing and slide out of the way. - 5.
-Insert new orifice into pilot burner and push pilot tubing into the pilot burner until it bottoms. - While holding tubing all the way in, slide compression fitting into place and engage threads.
+- Disconnect pilot tubing from the pilot burner and remove insert orifice.
+Sometimes a light force is required to remove the orifice. - Cut off old compression fitting.

+OTE: When replacing an orifice, cut off old compression fitting and replace with a new compression fitting.
+Never use old compression fitting as it may not provide a gas-tight seal.
+See Fig. 3.

+- Square off end of pilot tubing and remove all burrs. - Insert new compression nut over pilot tubing and slide out of the way. - Insert new orifice into pilot burner and push pilot tubing into the pilot burner until it bottoms. - While holding tubing all the way in, slide compression fitting into place and engage threads.
 Turn until finger tight. - 7.
 Using a wrench, tighten compression fitting one turn beyond finger tight.

-Change Spud Orifices (See Fig. 7)
+Change Spud Orifice (See Fig. 7)

-- 1. Disconnect pilot tubing from orifice. - 2.
-Unscrew old spud orifice and discard. - 3.
-Cut off old compression fitting. - NOTE: When replacing an orifice, cut off old compression fitting and replace with a new compression fitting.
-Never use old compression fitting as it may not provide a gastight seal.
-See Fig. 3. - 4.
-Square off end of pilot tubing and remove all burrs. - Insert new compression nut over pilot tubing and slide out of the way. - Insert new orifice into pilot burner and tighten securely. - 7.
-Push pilot tubing into orifice until it bottoms. - While holding tubing all the way in, slide compression fitting into place and engage threads.
-Turn until finger tight. - 9.
-Using a wrench, tighten compression fitting one turn beyond finger tight.
+- 1. Disconnect pilot tubing from orifice.

+- 2. Unscrew old spud orifice and discard.

+- 3. Cut off old compression fitting.

+NOTE: When replacing an orifice, cut off old compression fitting and replace with a new compression fitting.
+Never use old compression fitting as it may not provide a gas-tight seal.
+See Fig. 3.

+- 4. Square off end of pilot tubing and remove all burrs. - Insert new compression nut over pilot tubing and slide out of the way. - 6.
+Insert new orifice into pilot burner and tighten securely. - 7.
+Push pilot tubing into pilot burner until it bottoms. - While holding tubing all the way in, slide compression fitting into place and engage threads.
+Turn until finger tight.

+9. Using a wrench, tighten compression fitting one turn beyond finger tight.